AarushSharma12/dorm-dilla-delights/README.md

 ## **Website Structure**

-_Home/Hero Page:_ An inviting introduction to our brand and offerings. <br> _Order Online:_ A user-friendly interface for placing orders efficiently. <br> _Menu:_ Detailed examples of some of our gourmet quesadilla selections, including descriptions with the calories, DillaScore and rating. <br> _Testimonials:_ Real feedback from our satisfied customers. <br> _Pricing:_ View either of our plans that appeal to a range of customers. <br> _Features:_ A list of important aspects of the business that are crutial for the user to understand. <br> _Call to Action:_ A sign up form for users to input their email. <br> _Contact Us:_ Information on how to get in touch with us for inquiries or feedback.
+_Home/Hero Page:_ An inviting introduction to our brand and offerings. <br> _Order Online:_ A user-friendly interface for placing orders efficiently. <br> _Menu:_ Detailed examples of some of our gourmet quesadilla selections <br> _Testimonials:_ Real feedback from our satisfied customers. <br> _Pricing:_ View either of our plans that appeal to a range of customers. <br> _Features:_ A list of important aspects of the business that are crutial for the user to understand. <br> _Call to Action:_ A sign up form for users to input their email. <br> _Contact Us:_ Information on how to get in touch with us for inquiries or feedback.

 ## **Website Features**